BBlue530/CryptoLockerSim/README.md

 python3 C2.py
 ```

-4: Install dependencies on the target VM
+4: Navigate to `Client` directory and install dependencies on the target VM
 ```
 pip install -r requirements.txt
 ```